Secure Short-Packet Communications via UAV-Enabled Mobile Relaying: Joint Resource Optimization and 3D Trajectory Design: Problem Formulation

 \section{Problem Formulation}

-In this section, we aim to optimize the secrecy performance of our proposed UAV-aided mobile relay with short-packet transmission by designing the transmit power for Alice and the UR $\P=\left\{\p_a=\{p_a[n],~\forall n\},~\p_r=\{p_r[n],~\forall n\}\right\}$, the transmission blocklengths $\L=\{l_u[n],~l_d[n],~\forall n\}$, and the UR's 3D trajectory $\Q=\{\q[n], ~\forall n\}$.
-Assuming that Alice and the UR securely encode the short transmit packets in timeslot $n$ to sustain the desired reliability and security requirements $(\varepsilon_r, \varepsilon_b, \eta_e)$, we define the secrecy throughput metric as the rate of the effective number of securely transmitted information bits in bits per second (bps) as
+In this section, we aim to optimize the secrecy performance of our proposed UAV-aided mobile relay with short-packet transmission by designing the transmit power for Alice and the UR $\P=\left\{\p_a=\{p_a[n],~\forall n\},~\p_r=\{p_r[n],~\forall n\}\right\}$, the transmission blocklengths $\LL=\{l_u[n],~l_d[n],~\forall n\}$, and the UR's 3D trajectory $\Q=\{\q[n], ~\forall n\}$.
+Assuming that Alice and the UR securely encode the short transmit packets in timeslot $n$ to sustain the desired reliability and security requirements $(\varepsilon_r, \varepsilon_b, \eta_e)$, we define the secrecy throughput metric as the rate of the effective number of securely transmitted information bits in bits-per-second (bps) at timeslot $n$ as

 The resulting optimization maximizes the Effective Average Secrecy Throughput (\east) over the mission duration and can be formulated as